SailonGroup/harvest_apps/requirements/centos_azure.md

 ### Certificates

-This wasted me nearly 3 hours until I got it figured out right.
+This wasted me nearly 3 hours until we got it figured out right.
 Follow the instructions at http://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-use-ssh-key/.
 You have instructions for both Linux and Windows.

-I created mine with my CentOS 6.5 Linux machine at my home which I use for testing.
-Reason being is that openssl comes included and therefore I did not require to install any additional software.
+I created mine with my CentOS 6.5 Linux machine at my home which we use for testing.
+Reason being is that openssl comes included and therefore we did not require to install any additional software.

 I followed the instructions, however you must *note* with a big bold that the keys generated are in *x509* format.
 Both PuTTY and the ssh command on linux machines use *rsa* format.
 What you need to do is the following (assuming you used the filenames in the tutorial).